greenelab/phenoplier_manuscript/manuscript.md

 We used two large TWAS resources from different cohorts for discovery and replication, all obtained from European ancestries.
 PhenomeXcan [@doi:10.1126/sciadv.aba2083], our discovery cohort, provides results on 4,091 traits across different categories.
-Supplemenetary File 1 has all the details about the included GWAS, sample size and disease/trait categories.
+Supplementary File 1 has all the details about the included GWAS, sample size and disease/trait categories.
 In PhenomeXcan, these publicly available GWAS summary statistics were used to compute
 1) gene-based associations with the PrediXcan family of methods (described before), and
 2) a posterior probability of colocalization between GWAS loci and *cis*-eQTL with fastENLOC [@doi:10.1126/sciadv.aba2083; @doi:10.1016/j.ajhg.2020.11.012].